mpwilbur/MNIST-LinearClassifier-Python-No_Packages/README.md

 # MNIST-LinearClassifier-Python-No_Packages
-MNIST OvA multi-class classification implemented in Python, no packages
+MNIST Linear Classification (OvA) multi-class classification implemented in Python, no packages

 This is a short project on classification using the MNIST dataset.
 This project involves implimenting One vs All (OvA) multi-class linear classification in Python without the use of machine learning packages.
 It helps to give an overall view of how a simple multi-class linear classifier works.